pretix/pretix-docs/docs/tutorial/continuous-operation/event.md

 This will automatically update the "Geo coordinates" fields.
 Alternatively, we can use the more advanced search function on [OpenStreetMap.org](https://www.openstreetmap.org) and copy the coordinates over to the "Geo coordinates" fields.

-We have to choose a currency for our event.
+We have to choose a currency for our event series.
 We are going to click the "Currency" drop-down menu and select the `Euro`.

-This page also allows us to set a sales tax rate for our event.
+This page also allows us to set a sales tax rate for our event series.
-It is possible to change taxation rules after we have finished creating the event.
+It is possible to change taxation rules after we have finished creating the event series.
-We are holding our event in Germany and a single percentage rule applies to all of our products.
+Our museum is located in Germany and a single percentage rule applies to all of our products.
 Thus, we are going to add a 19% tax rule here.

 {% include "note-tax-rules.md" %}